 15-day trial

 Although muscle overload is common among athletes, it can also affect people who do not regularly engage in physical activity.
-Despite not being a serious problem, it can be bothersome and persistent if not treated properly.
-Fortunately, there are various techniques to relieve this ailment and restore normal muscle function.
+Despite not being a serious problem, it can be annoying and persistent if not treated properly.
+Fortunately, there are various techniques to relieve this condition and restore normal muscle function.

-At Sizen, we always recommend that if the discomfort persists, you see a specialist such as a physiotherapist who will help relieve the ailment and thus prevent a more serious injury.
+At Sizen, we always recommend that if the discomfort persists, you see a specialist such as a physiotherapist who can help relieve the condition and thus prevent a more serious injury.

 Symptoms of muscle overload